Horticulture

 The Sylvia Hurwicz Challenge Cup

-Kindly presented by Mr and Mrs Alan Apparley will be awarded to the best exhibitor residing within four-mile radius of Sedgefield
+Will be awarded to the best exhibit by an exhibitor residing within four mile radius of Sedgefield.

 A Challenge Trophy